flemingsyaifullah/testapp/README.md

   For CBU (import) car type
   - if plate number expired date <= 3 years of the date now then Car Status should be displayed "Bisa dijual"
   - if plate number expired date > 3 years of the date now then Car Status should be displayed "Tidak bisa dijual"
-- Add column Import Date for CBU car type
+- Need to add column Import Date for CBU car type only
-- Add column Assembly Date (tanggal perakitan) for local car type
+- Need to add column Assembly Date (tanggal perakitan) for local car type only

+Please develop above logic by giving new implementation to the abstract method of the interface

-To implement test case no. 3 you should <b>Not modify</b> the existing method implementation (test case number 2)</br> And <b>Not modify</b> Car and CarManufacturer classes because they are root classes.
+To implement test case no. 3 you should <b>Not modify</b> the existing method implementation (test case number 2) because it used by current city.</br>
+And <b>Not modify</b> Car and CarManufacturer classes because they are root classes.
 But you can create inheritance class from them.</br>

 You should use Entity Framework for query.<br/>